McCarthyMadison/gryphonClassTracker/README.md

 <img src="/readme_images/stats.png?raw=true" alt="User class attendance statistics" align="middle" width="360" height="640">
 </p>

 By utilizing foreground and background threads, the application can be closed without worry.
-Notifications shows when the appliciation is active and a widget is available for quick reference to the next class.
+Notifications shows when the appliciation is active and a widget is available for quick reference to the next scheduled class.

 <p align="center">
 <img src="/readme_images/notification.png?raw=true" alt="Notification for the running application" align="middle" width="360" height="640">